pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

     are not the files you are looking for.
 4. Upload all rendered images or movies (links to YouTube, Vimeo, or similar are ok)
 5. Upload rubric spreadsheet :download:`CIS_Final_Project_Template.xlsx<CIS_Final_Project_Template.xlsx>`.
     Spell check the spreadsheet before turning it in.
+Be specific.
+"Happy" won't get many points, but "I tried to convey a sense of happiness by using bright warm colors in the center of the image, and smiling snow creatures." is exactly what I'm looking for.
 6. Upload a bibliography document with all citations of work used.
 See :ref:`Final_Project_Citations`.
 7. Upload a reflection, one reflection for the whole group, not individual.
 Can be combined with the citations.
 See :ref:`reflection`.
 8. Please do *not* zip files together, if at all possible.